neurobagel/documentation/docs/glossary.md

 ### Graph database
 **Used interchangeably with**: knowledge graph store, graph store, graph

-:   Graph databases are a type of database such as relational databases.
+:   A type of database, in the same way that a relational databases is a type of database.
     The main distinguishing feature of graph databases is that they represent entities as nodes in a graph, and relationships between entities as edges between these nodes.